Deparment of Emergency Medicine

 Lenox Hill Hospital

-Over the course of one year, the Emergency Medicine Department at Lenox Hill Hospital, Manhattan, NY, sees approximately 40,000 patients.
-An additional 24,000 patients receive treatment through the Lenox Hill Hospital ambulance service.
+Over the course of one year, the Emergency Medicine Department at Lenox Hill Hospital, Manhattan, NY, sees approximately 58,000 patients.
+As a full-service care center, we have the resources to care for the most complicated patients, as well as all routine emergency and urgent care patients.
 Our facilities are open 24 hours a day, 365 days a year.

 Multi-million-dollar Expansion and Renovation

 In 2003, Lenox Hill Hospital embarked on an ambitious campaign to thoroughly renovate and update the Emergency Department.
 After a multimillion-dollar fundraising campaign, the Anne and Isidore Falk Center for Emergency Care at Lenox Hill Hospital opened its doors in January of 2007.
 The newly renovated Emergency Department has doubled in size and provides state-of-the-art care.

 - 100 percent more space for maximum privacy, comfort and efficiency